docknetwork/linked-biometrics-demo/README.md

 # Delegation Chains

 In real large-scale use, it may not be efficient for a single entity to issue every age credential.
-As a proposed solution, and as an excuse to show off [Dock's Claim Deduction](https://docknetwork.github.io/sdk/tutorials/concepts_claim_deduction.html engine), this demo allows for delegation of authority by issuers.
+As a proposed solution, and as an excuse to show off [Dock's Claim Deduction engine](https://docknetwork.github.io/sdk/tutorials/concepts_claim_deduction.html), this demo allows for delegation of authority by issuers.

 Dock credentials are modeled as RDF which gives them meaning in the context of the semantic web.
 It's possible for a computer perform deductive reasoning over RDF graphs.
 Using Claim Deduction, the vending machine can perform limited generic deductive reasoning given a set of allowed logical axioms.
 Check out `src/helpers/rules.js` to see the axioms accepted by the vending machine.